nextredo/nvim-conf/README.md

 ## Goals for this config
 - Minimal, but makes nvim an IDE rather than just an editor
+  - Keeps it fast
+  - Less bloated, more stable, more maintainable
 - Change as few mappings as possible (unless they're really dumb ones)
+  - Keeps keybindings portable to standard nvim (and maybe vim/vi)

 ## Some TODO's
 - [ ] Make this repo not a fork